KDE/digikam-doc/post_processing/print_creator.rst

     cp -r /usr/share/digikam/templates/templates.xml ~/.config/share/apps/digikam/templates/my_templates.xml

-- Remove all pages and add yours then create the desktop file accordingly.
+- Remove all pages, add your pages, then create the desktop file accordingly.

-You are done, you can now open digiKam and start the tool, your new templates should appear in the **Layouts** list from the  **Select page layout** wizard dialog page.
+You are done.
+You can now open digiKam and start the tool, your new templates should appear in the **Layouts** list from the  **Select page layout** wizard dialog page.

 Final Words
 ~~~~~~~~~~~

 This is the end of this chapter, now is the time for you to get creative and add new templates.

-When you are done, do not hesitate to propose your work for an official integration in digiKam, to see your new layout included in the official list.
+When you are done, do not hesitate to submit your work for official integration in digiKam, to see your new layout included in the official list.
 See the `Contribute page <https://www.digikam.org/contribute/>`_ from the digiKam project web-site for details.